Jim Denning: Education

-In 1980, Denning earned a B.A. degree in Finance from Fort Hays State University.
+In 1980, Denning earned a B.A. degree in finance from Fort Hays State University.

 Career

 In 2010, Denning began to serve the Kansas House of Representatives, having defeated incumbent Democrat Dolores Furtado and representing District 19 from 2011 to 2013.
 Denning was succeeded by Republican Stephanie Clayton.
-He was first elected to the state Senate in 2012, with support from Governor Sam Brownback, the health care industry and the Koch brothers, defeating moderate Republican incumbent Tim Owens and was re-elected to the Senate in 2016.
+He was first elected to the state Senate in 2012, with support from Governor Sam Brownback, the health care industry and the Koch brothers, defeating moderate Republican incumbent Tim Owens (politician) and was re-elected to the Senate in 2016.
 On December 5, 2016, Denning was elected as the Senate Majority Leader.
 The American Conservative Union gave him a lifetime evaluation of 79%.
 In 2020, he worked with Democratic Governor Laura Kelly to craft a bipartisan Medicaid expansion plan.
 He said Wagle's tactics were crafted "without my input" nor did they reflect his plans, continuing, "Her statements are obstructive and not how we should be governing."

 He did not seek re-election in 2020.